MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-closingdates-property.md

 ---
 title: "ClosingDates Property"
-description: "Sets a value that determines whether users can enter a closing date in this field.
-The default value is False." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Sets a value that determines whether users can enter a closing date in this field." ms.author: solsen ms.custom: na ms.date: 06/23/2021